Tiberias: Crusader period

 Rabbi Moshe ben Maimon, (Maimonides) also known as Rambam, a leading Jewish legal scholar, philosopher and physician of his period, died in 1204 in Egypt and was later buried in Tiberias.
 His tomb is one of the city's important pilgrimage sites.
 Yakut, writing in the 1220s, described Tiberias as a small town, long and narrow.
-He also describes the "hot salt springs, over which they have built Hammams which use no fuel."
+He also describes the "hot salt springs, over which they have built hammams which use no fuel."
+In 1241, control of the Galilee was transferred to the Crusaders as part of an agreement between Richard of Cornwall and Ayyubid sultan al-Salih Ayyub.
+The reestablished Principality of Galilee was assigned to Odo of Montbeliard, who rebuilt the citadel of Tiberias.
+The Crusaders again lost control of the city to the Ayyubids when it was captured by the emir Fakhr al-Din ibn al-Shaykh on 17 June 1247.